 Final Thoughts on Where to Stay in Rhodes

-Rhodes is truly a beautiful island; you’ll often feel like you’re stepping back in time, which probably explains why Rhodes is rated the best Greek Island for traveling back in time.
+Rhodes is truly a beautiful choisce among the islands of Greece; you’ll often feel like you’re stepping back in time, which probably explains why Rhodes is rated the best Greek Island for traveling back in time.

-Have you been to Rhodes?
+Have you been to Rhodes in Greece?
 Let us know in the comments if we missed anything!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.